 What you should remove from Airbnb?

-You should check if you have set custom pricing rules, discounts, or promotions on your Airbnb calendar and remove them, since these apply over the prices pushed from PriceLabs, and can make your prices different from what you see in PriceLabs.
+You should check if you have rule-sets, discounts, or promotions on your Airbnb calendar and remove them, since these apply over the prices pushed from PriceLabs, and can make your prices different from what you see in PriceLabs.

 Here is what you need to check: